rub-softsec/StorFuzz/artifacts/coverage-plots/transferring_the_diversity-wingfuzz_with_saturation_period/index.md

-# Transferring the Diversity: WingFuzz (including Saturation Period)
+# 4.7 &ndash; Transferring the Diversity: WingFuzz (including Saturation Period)
 Median of 10 trials starting from the corpus saturated by both LibAFL and libFuzzer, plots include 95% confidence interval.

 The combined coverage of both libFuzzer and LibAFL is shown dashed.
 After the vertical line StorFuzz/LibAFL and WingFuzz/libFuzzer are run for 96 hours, starting with the merged corpora.